 General.
 Energy consumption in Chile consists mainly of oil, natural gas, wood and electricity.
-Between 2005 and 2007, this sector remained relatively stable as a percentage of GDP, representing 2.8% of GDP.
-In 2008 and 2009, however, it increased to 3.5% and 4.7% of GDP, respectively, due to an increase in hydroelectric generation.
+Between 2006 and 2007, this sector remained relatively stable as a percentage of GDP, representing an average 2.7% of GDP.
+In 2008 and 2009, however, it increased to 3.5% and 4.0% of GDP, respectively, due to an increase in hydroelectric generation.
+In 2010 energy consumption decreased to 3.2% of GDP, which was primarily the result of the increased production by other sectors of the economy, particularly the mining sector, which benefited from increased copper prices, and was partially offset by the continued increase in hydroelectric generation.
+In the upcoming years, electricity generation projects currently under construction are expected to provide an additional total generating capacity of 2,922 MW, of which 1,812 MW will be generated by coal and diesel fuel and up to 1,017 MW by hydro-generation.